-"Then it's all over the media that he's the bookies' favourite and people are thinking he's coming to Blackpool.
+"Then it's that he's the bookies' favourite and people are thinking he's coming to Blackpool.

 "The Dundee United chairman [Steven Thompson] is someone Karl has spoken to on a number of occasions about various players and they had a conversation about the manager, who was put to us by an agent, I hasten to add.